 Northup’s account has been carefully checked by the editors and has been found to be remarkably accurate.
 To his own narrative of a long and tragic adventure, Professors Eakin and Logsdon have added significant new details about Northup and the plantation country where he spent most of his time as a slave.
 Heretofore unknown information about the capture and trial of Northup’s kidnappers has been included, adding still another fascinating episode to an already astounding story.

-Joseph Logsdon is assistant professor of history at Louisiana State University in New Orleans.
+Joseph Logsdon (1938-2000) was an assistant professor of history at Louisiana State University in New Orleans.

 Found an Error?
 Tell us about it.